 The Organization maintains a Medical Expense Reimbursement Program (MERP) to mitigate, as much as possible, health insurance expense increases.
 The Organization funds the MERP as health insurance since the use of a MERP helps to reduce insurance premiums paid to a third-party insurance provider.
 Employees' co-pays are paid from this fund after their applicable deductibles are met.
-Cash funds remaining in the MERP account at March 31, 2017, totaled \$151,976 and are available to cover future claims as well as fund the accrued vacation and vacation health care benefits discussed in Note 12.
+Cash funds remaining in the MERP account at March 31, 2018, totaled \$158,493 and are available to cover future claims, as well as fund the accrued vacation and vacation health care benefits discussed in Note 12.

 On an annual basis at the end of each plan year (August 31), management performs an analysis of the funds available to meet future claims incurred during the plan year, but not yet submitted for payment.
 If the liability is determined to be in excess of expected claims, the remainder is used to reduce insurance premiums.
-During fiscal year 2017, approximately \$146,000 was applied to insurance premiums as monthly refunds, thus reducing expenses to programs and corporate accounts for that period.
-Reductions in insurance premiums will continue to be applied to program and corporate funds on a monthly basis until the end of the current plan year, August 31, 2017.
+During fiscal year 2018, approximately \$140,000 was applied to insurance premiums as monthly refunds, thus reducing expenses to programs and corporate accounts for that period.
+Reductions in insurance premiums will continue to be applied to program and corporate funds on a monthly basis until the end of the current plan year, August 31, 2018.
 At that time, the liability reserve amount will be analyzed for future claims as previously discussed.

-NOTE 14 - NET ASSET RECLASSIFICATION
+NOTE 14 - TEMPORARILY RESTRICTED NET ASSETS

-Effective April 1, 2016, The Community Action Program Corporation of Washington-Morgan Counties, Ohio changed its method of accounting for special project's revenue.
-Previously, Secret Santa donations collected, and expense incurred were classified through a liability account restricted for the Secret Santa project.
-Any project balances were shown as a liability on the statement of financial position.
-In fiscal year 2017, the donations collected for Secret Santa are being recognized as temporarily restricted donations, and any funds not spent in the current year for Secret Santa purposes are included in temporarily restricted net assets at year end.
+Donations collected for the Secret Santa Program are being recognized as temporarily restricted donations, and any funds not spent in the current year for Secret Santa purposes are included in temporarily restricted net assets at year end.
 These funds would be available in future periods to cover Secret Santa expenses.
-Beginning net assets were adjusted to reflect this correction in accounting for Secret Santa funds.